KeyboardKit/website/collections/_features/Previews.md

     <div><img src="{{page.assets}}keyboardviewpreview-theme.jpg" /></div>
 </div>

-There is also a lightweight `SystemKeyboardButtonPreview` that can preview many themes at once.
+There is also a lightweight `Keyboard.ButtonPreview` that lets you preview many themes at once.

 ![System Keyboard Button Preview]({{page.assets}}keyboardbuttonpreview.jpg)